mostafasalama97/Ecommerce_Django_App/README.md

 	5- Products should be able to be added, edited and deleted through DRF's API endpoints.
 	6- Users should be able to create an account, update their profile, and view their order history through DRF's API endpoints.
 	7- The checkout system should collect user information, shipping details, and payment information through DRF's API endpoints.

+@mohamedkamalyacine@gmail.com
+great thanks for best friend for this creative and hard work